Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Evidence to provide

-Explain how information is tracked for gender equality: a roster or report on the number of women vs men attending as a proportion of the number of persons of that gender holding the post, an overall tally that shows what % of women and what % of men employees had a training opportunity in the last year, etc.
+• Explain how information is tracked for gender equality in accessing training and skill development opportunities: a roster or report on the number of women vs men attending as a proportion of men and women holding the post, an overall tally that shows what % of women and men employees had a training opportunity in the last year, etc.

 5.B.2 The provider gives employees formal opportunities to communicate with management.